zhiwen10/YE-et-al-2023-spirals/README.md

 After downloading and unzipping both repositories, place all 5 subfolders under a root data folder:
 `axons`, `ephys`, `spirals`, `spirals_mirror`, `tables`.

-The code here will look for data inputs from these subfolders, after specifying the root data folder.
+The code here will look for data inputs from these subfolders, after specifying the root data folder in the beginning of each main script.

 ## Data overview
 We prepared a short script 'data_overview.m' in the root, to help quickly navigate the raw data in the data folder.